BLAKE3-team/BLAKE3/README.md

 ### Other implementations

-We post links to third-party bindings and implementations via the [@BLAKE3team Twitter account](https://twitter.com/BLAKE3team) whenever we hear about them.
+We post links to third-party bindings and implementations on the [@BLAKE3team Twitter account](https://twitter.com/BLAKE3team) whenever we hear about them.
 Some highlights include [an optimized Go implementation](https://github.com/zeebo/blake3), [Wasm bindings for